In January, students at Sora worked on a mentor-led project on real estate investing.

 This project was scoped and guided by an industry professional from our Mentor Network.

-Geoff Graham of Geoffrey Graham Development, a real estate development firm that works on projects like the Big Ridge Mountain Club, kicked off the project with a brief introduction to his background in entrepreneurship, software, and construction and his current work in real estate development and investing.
+Geoff Graham of Geoffrey Graham Development, a real estate development firm that works on projects like the Big Ridge Mountain Club.
+This kicked off the project with a brief introduction to his background in entrepreneurship, software, and construction and his current work in real estate development and investing.

 Then, he quickly explained the project prompt to the students and fielded questions.
 The students were to act as if they were real investment analysts and present their proposal like a pitch to their managers.